 More on CBD oil.
 CBD is an acronym for Cannabidiol (Can-a-bid-i-ol), a prominent naturally occurring class of molecules called cannabinoids found in the plant genus Cannabis Sativa L. CBD comprises up to 40% of the plant and is one of over 60 plus compounds found in cannabis.
 Learn more about the benefits of CBD and how it could help you feel better.

 Can Jamaica Become a True Stoner’s Paradise?

 Tourism in Jamaica generates anywhere from $2-$3 billion annually and accounts for more than 1/2 of the influx of foreign currency to the island and about 1/4 of the island’s overall employment.
-And if Jamaica plays their cards right, similar to Colorado, who collected more than $10 million dollars in tax revenue from the sale of marijuana in the first six months of legalization, the ground can be fertile for establishing a profitable sub-industry of weed tourism.
+According to experts from this cannabis marketing agency, if Jamaica plays their cards right, similar to Colorado, who collected more than $10 million dollars in tax revenue from the sale of marijuana in the first six months of legalization, the ground can be fertile for establishing a profitable sub-industry of weed tourism.
 In fact, some have already been doing this unofficially, where some Jamaican growers offer to give tourists a walk of their grounds for a fee.
 And to be honest, in spite of the Jamaican government’s efforts to disassociate the island from marijuana culture, they’ve largely failed.
 Jamaica still has an almost mythical marketing pull on all things marijuana related.